deBubz/StudyNotes/Uni/y1s1/IntroIS/Lec3.md

 - __High level__ system used by _senior/executive managers_ addressing longterm issues, or sumarizes firm performances.
 - Data often presented on a __dashboard__.
-- non routine decisions
+- Used in non-routine high level decisions, needing top level support, evaluation, insight.

 ---

-## Functional Area of IS
+## Functional Area Information System __FAIS__

-Able to supoprt any department of the organisation.
+Each of these Functional Area Informational System or __FAIS__ supports a particular operation of the organisation:

-- IS for Production/Operations Management
+- __IS for Production/Operations Management__
   - Inventory management (Overstocking - incr cost, Understocking - reduce earnings)
   - QA/QC
-- IS for Accounting and finance
+- __IS for Accounting and finance__
   - Payrol
   - Transactions
   - control and auditing (Budget management, track spendings)
   - Expense Management - Earnings, Cost
-- IS for HR management
+- __IS for HR management__
   - Staff management (Recruitment, Special requests)

+### Production/Operations Management

+Responsible for processing data inpur to useful output informatioon, and aswell as the business` overal operations.
+These Operations includes:

+- __Logistics and materials management__: deals with both inbound(recieving) and outbound(shipping) logistics and can be automated with IS for POM.
+Relating to this is:
+  - Inventory Management
+  - Quality assurance, Quality controll
+  -

 ---